phamhai24/Human-Pose_recognition/README.md

   - di_lai

 ### Step 2: Model Training
-Run `lstm_.ipynb` to train the model:
+Run `train_model.py` to train the model:
 - Ensure the CSV files are correctly located.
 - The trained model will be automatically saved as `best_lstm_model.keras`.

 ### Step 3: Real-Time Pose Recognition
-Run `recog_lstm.ipynb`:
+Run `recog_lstm.py`:
-- You need to download this "!wget -O pose_landmarker.task -q https://storage.googleapis.com/mediapipe-models/pose_landmarker/pose_landmarker_heavy/float16/1/pose_landmarker_heavy.task"
+- You need to download this "!wget -O pose_landmarker.task -q https://storage.googleapis.com/mediapipe-models/pose_landmarker/pose_landmarker_heavy/float16/1/pose_landmarker_heavy.task" or download by powershell " Invoke-WebRequest -Uri "https://storage.googleapis.com/mediapipe-models/pose_landmarker/pose_landmarker_heavy/float16/1/pose_landmarker_heavy.task" -OutFile "pose_landmarker_heavy.task" " (make sure you are in the folder with the recog_lstm.py file in powershell)
 - The webcam will be activated for pose recognition.
 - Press `q` to exit.